stephengold/jolt-jni/README.md

   which in jolt-jni is called `getPosition()`.

-Things become slightly more interesting when C++ templates and public member data are involved:
+Things become slightly more interesting when C++ templates and public member data are involved.
+For instance:

 + An array of body IDs is `Array<BodyID>` in JoltPhysics;
   in jolt-jni it’s called a `BodyIdVector`.